Skip to main content

 Late Jan / Feb 2026Pullback and consolidation around $5,000–$5,200/oz

-The 18% gain year-to-date in USD follows a gain of approximately 30% throughout 2025.
-For UK investors, the GBP price has risen less dramatically — sterling has strengthened approximately 6.59% against the dollar over the past 12 months, which partially offsets gold's USD gains.
+Year-on-year, gold is still up roughly 42% in USD — a very strong 12-month return even after the March correction.
+For UK investors, the GBP price has risen less dramatically: sterling has been broadly flat against the dollar over the past year at around 1.35, though it briefly touched 1.38 in late January.
 For context on the current GBP gold price, our live gold prices page updates daily.

 Gold Price Chart: 5-Year View (GBP)